silviamaggi/smd-com/_posts/2020-04-10-pandemic-opportunity-for-change.md

   - sustainability
   - pandemic
   - COVID-19
-description: The current pandemic crisis reveales the shortcomings of our society.
-We have the opportunity to change and shape a better and sustainable society for everyone.
+description: 'The current pandemic crisis reveales the shortcomings of our society.
+We have the opportunity to change and shape a better and sustainable society for everyone.'
-excerpt: The current pandemic crisis reveales the shortcomings of our society.
-We have the opportunity to change and shape a better and sustainable society for everyone.
+excerpt: 'The current pandemic crisis reveales the shortcomings of our society.
+We have the opportunity to change and shape a better and sustainable society for everyone.'
 featimage: true
 featimage-alt: "German industrial designer Dieter Rams on a cinema screen"
 featimage-class: 'u-featured'